 past, you should either have a certificate of completion from the school you took the course from or you can call your school and see if you can get a duplicate certificate.

 Luckily, we have all the resources you need to reinstate your license and get your career back up and running.
-For continuing education, we recommend the Manfred Membership program, which is the best value
+For continuing education, we recommend the Manfred Member program, which is the best value.
+Now there a more NY Required Topics than ever before, why not get unlimited and FREE continuing education?
+Also, 50% OFF all Brokers Licensing Courses.
+Don't settle for just any ol' program - aim for one that works!
+Who says bettering yourself has to be boring?

 Your success is our success.
 We look forward to helping you invest in yourself and your future.